Ivan Bogachev

 PREFACE

 At the beginning, we need to make a few statements about the evolution of the universe.
 To make some definitions.
-At first glance they may look not connected to the topic of human behavior, or behavior in general, but they will become the ground for further, more practical explorations and models.
+At first glance they may look not connected to the topic of human behavior, or behavior in general, but they will become a ground for further, more practical explorations and models.

 UNIVERSE